aditya-me13/aditya-me13/README.md

 # <p align="center"> Hi there 👋!
 My name is Aditya Mehta </p>

-I am a Sophomore at one of the most decorated technological insttitutes: **Indian Institute of Technology Gandhinagar,** in Computer Science and Engineering Department.
+I am a Sophomore at one of the most decorated technological insttitutes: **Indian Institute of Technology Gandhinagar,** in **Computer Science and Engineering Department**.

 - 🔭 I am currently strengthening my grip at Machine Learning solutions to real life problems, along side exploring Software Developement and Hardware Implementation on Computer Architecture.
 - 🌱 My deep interest also lies in Data Science and Dignal Processing Domains of Computer Science.